-Heidelberg Pharma collaborates and holds license agreements with a number of leading academic and clinical institutions as well as pharmaceutical companies in Europe and North America.
+Heidelberg Pharma collaborates and holds license agreements with several leading academic and clinical institutions as well as pharmaceutical companies worldwide.
 License agreements are an important part of the Company’s commercialization strategy.

-An exclusive multi-target research agreement was signed in June 2017 with Takeda Pharmaceutical Company Limited for the joint development of antibody drug conjugates (ADCs) that use Amanitin as the payload.
-Under the terms of the exclusive research agreement, Heidelberg Pharma will produce Antibody Targeted Amanitin Conjugates (ATACs) using antibodies from Takeda’s proprietary portfolio for up to three undisclosed targets.
-Takeda has an option for an exclusive license for global development and commercialization rights to each of the product candidates resulting from the research collaboration.
-If it exercises the option, Takeda would be responsible for further preclinical and clinical development, as well as potential commercialization, of any product candidate it licenses.
+An exclusive multi-target research agreement has been in place with Takeda Pharmaceutical Company Limited since June 2017 for the co-development of ADCs that use Amanitin as payload.
+Under the terms of the exclusive research agreement, Heidelberg Pharma produced several ATACs using antibodies from Takeda’s proprietary portfolio.
+In September 2022 Takeda was granted an exclusive license to commercially develop an Antibody Targeted Amanitin Conjugate directed to a previously selected target molecule.
+Takeda is responsible for further preclinical and clinical development, as well as potential commercialization, of the licensed product candidate.

-REDECTANE® (INN: 124I-Girentuximab) is a radiolabeled form of the monoclonal antibody Girentuximab, which binds to the Carbonic Anhydrase-9 (CAIX) antigen, expressed on the surface of cancer cells of the clear-cell phenotype.
-It has been shown that REDECTANE® with positron emission tomography (PET) and computer tomography (CT) is clearly superior to the use of diagnostic CT alone in diagnosing clear cell renal cell carcinomas.
+TLX250-CDx (INN: 124I-girentuximab) is a radiolabeled form of the monoclonal antibody Girentuximab, which binds to the Carbonic Anhydrase-9 (CAIX) antigen, expressed on the surface of cancer cells of the clear-cell phenotype.
+It has been shown that TLX250-CDx with positron emission tomography (PET) and computer tomography (CT) is clearly superior to the use of diagnostic CT alone in diagnosing clear cell renal cell carcinomas.

-Heidelberg Pharma has entered into a worldwide license agreement for the development and commercialization of REDECTANE® with the Australian company Telix Pharmaceuticals Limited in January 2017. (see Press Release)
+Heidelberg Pharma has entered into a worldwide license agreement for the development and commercialization of TLX250-CDx with the Australian company Telix Pharmaceuticals Limited in January 2017.